balo85/foundation_paragraphs/README.md

 **Q: How does *Foundation Grid* paragraph work?**

-A: Foundation Grid is the main paragraph of the set, and is the one you need to manage on your content type.
-This paragraph make you easy to manage
+A: Foundation Grid is the main paragraph of the set, and it is the one you need to manage on your content type.
+This paragraph makes it easy for you to manage
 * Custom ID and custom classes of the grid.
 * Both top and bottom spacing, both padding and margin.
 We define a basic set of spaces (0, 1, 2, 3), but feel free to add more when you need.
 Use spacers.scss as help to manage them.
 * Grid Container type, based on [Zurb Foundation XY Grid](https://get.foundation/sites/docs/xy-grid.html).
 * Cell Gutters and Collapse gutters, based on [Zurb Foundation XY Grid](https://get.foundation/sites/docs/xy-grid.html).
-* Horizontal alignment and Vertical alignment of the cells, based on [Zurb Foundation Flexbox Utilities](https://get.foundation/sites/docs/flexbox-utilities.html).
+* Horizontal and vertical cell alignment, based on [Zurb Foundation Flexbox Utilities](https://get.foundation/sites/docs/flexbox-utilities.html).
 * Background, both as image and color.
 You have an additional checkbox to manage the background as full witdh.
 Please check theme-minimal-styles.scss for a basic idea to how to manage it.
 * Cells, to manage each content inside the grid.

 **Q: How does *Foundation Cell* paragraph work?**

-A: Foundation Cell is another main paragraph of the set, and make you define a custom cell in your grid system.
-This paragraph make you easy to manage
+A: Foundation Cell is another main paragraph of the set, and makes you define a custom cell in your grid system.
+This paragraph makes it easy for you to manage
 * Custom ID and custom classes of the cell.
 * For each standard breakpoint (small, medium and large), the opportunity to define the size and the offset, based on [Zurb Foundation XY Grid](https://get.foundation/sites/docs/xy-grid.html).
 * Vertical alignment of the cell, based on [Zurb Foundation Flexbox Utilities](https://get.foundation/sites/docs/flexbox-utilities.html).